genepi/imputationserver/docs/pgs/getting-started.md

 !!! important
 Since version 1.7.2 URL-based uploads (sftp and http) are no longer supported.
 Please use direct file uploads instead.

+### rsq Filter
+The filter ensures that only variants with an imputation quality (rsq) greater than the specified value are included in the polygenic risk score calculation.
+Setting the value to 0 disables the filter.
+Default value: 0.3.

 ### Build
 Please select the build of your data.
 Currently the options **hg19** and **hg38** are supported.
 Michigan Imputation Server automatically updates the genome positions (liftOver) of your data.
 All reference panels are based on hg19 coordinates.